Shoko Ikeda: Career

 Shoko Ikeda, a native of Kyoto Prefecture, was born on 18 June 1975.
 Inspired by the anime OVA Gunbuster to pursue a career as an animator, she was educated at the Yoyogi Animation Academy Osaka campus' Department of Animation, and she joined Kyoto Animation in 1996.
 During her early years in Kyoto Animation, she worked as an animation director for Inuyasha, for which the studio was a coloring subcontractor, during which she encouraged employees at the studio to "make works of higher quality than any other company".
 Additionally, her original drawings were featured prominently in the special feature pages of anime magazines.

 In 2006, Ikeda was the character designer and chief animation director for The Melancholy of Haruhi Suzumiya.
 Director Yutaka Yamamoto later recalled that "Haruhi [Suzumiya] was perfectly equal to [Ikeda]," who also admitted that she herself thought Haruhi was "just like me".
 At Anime Expo 2008, she won the Society for the Promotion of Japanese Animation Award for Best Character Design for her work on the anime.
-She also worked as an animation director for Kanon and K-On!.
+She also worked as an animation director for Kanon, Lucky Star and K-On!, among others.

 In December 2014, Ikeda was announced as the character designer for the Sound!
 Euphonium anime.
 She returned as character designer for the anime's second season, as well as the films Sound!
 Euphonium: The Movie – Welcome to the Kitauji High School Concert Band, Sound!
 Euphonium: The Movie – May the Melody Reach You! and Sound!
 Euphonium: The Movie – Our Promise: A Brand New Day.

 At Kyoto Animation, she continued to improve skills by sketching fashion magazine models and, secretly, other colleagues' work, as well as using another colleague as a model.
 She supported reforms to address widespread poverty among young animators.